 As I watched the outer landscape change from city to city, sometimes getting what I wanted and sometimes not, always my mind was there, looking for problems, seeing dissatisfaction in any landscape.

-The photos don’t show the exhaustion of trying to find an affordable roach-free, quiet bedroom during peak tourist season, or the gnawing anxiety of trying to figure out what it is you’re doing searching from place to place, or the feeling of homesickness that surges with every sight of a plane overhead.
+The photos don’t show the exhaustion of trying to find an affordable roach-free, quiet bedroom during peak tourist season, or the gnawing anxiety of trying to figure out what it is you’re doing searching from place to place, or the homesick feelings that surge at every sight of a plane overhead.

 And so I think it’s ideal to travel extensively both outside own’s home and inside own’s mind.
 Yet I also have come to appreciate not doing any of that and just treading water in the mundane.
 The scared animal of my being likes routine, security, a sense of purpose in a tribe.